-Are Kosovo and Serbia on the brink of war?
+Analysis: Are Kosovo and Serbia on the brink of war?

+An escalation into a conflict in the Western Balkans was averted but the likelihood of future flare-ups remains high.

 On September 24, armed Serb paramilitaries ambushed a police patrol near the village of Banjska in the northern part of Kosovo, killing one police officer.
 The gunmen then fled to a monastery near the Kosovo-Serbia border, where police forces engaged with them in a firefight.
 Three armed Serbs were killed; the rest were either arrested or managed to flee.
 It was one of the worst episodes of violence in the country since the end of the Kosovo war in 1999.